code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

     <img src="{{ site.url }}/assets/images/logo/spring-logo.png" alt="spring logo" class="logo">
 </figure>

 The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/){:target="_blank"} applies core Spring concepts to the development of Kafka-based messaging solutions.
 It provides a 'template' as a high-level abstraction for sending messages.
-It also comes with support for Message-driven POJOs with `@KafkaListener` annotations and a listener container.
+It also contains support for Message-driven POJOs with `@KafkaListener` annotations and a listener container.

 In the following tutorial, we will configure, build and run a Hello World example in which we will send/receive messages to/from Apache Kafka using Spring Kafka, Spring Boot, and Maven.